Buying Your First Home?

 In a perfect world, choosing your dream house would be as simple as picking a fresh ripe apple among shrivelled rotten ones; it’d be a clear simple decision.
 Unfortunately, the chance of that happening in the real world is slim.

-Buying your first home regardless of new or pre-owned, requires a lot of research; surveying the neighbourhood, doing background checks on the property developer, asking friends and family with prior home-buying experience, and approaching a trustworthy agent.
-Whatever you do, the ultimate goal is to be well-informed before becoming a first-time home buyer and committing to a long-term debt.
+Buying your first home regardless of new or pre-owned requires a lot of research; surveying the neighbourhood, doing background checks on the property developer, asking friends and family with prior home-buying experience, and approaching a trustworthy agent.
+Whatever you do, the ultimate goal is to be well-informed before becoming a first-time home buyer and committing to long-term debt.